-Mary Spencer made her Olympic Games debut in 2012 and finished tied for fifth in the middleweight (75kg) category.
+Mary Spencer made her Olympic Games debut at London 2012 where she finished tied for fifth in the middleweight (75kg) category.

-As a three-time world champion and five-time Pan American champion, Spencer carried much responsibility as a role model and national ambassador as women’s boxing made its debut on the Olympic program in 2012.
+As a three-time world champion and five-time Pan American champion, Spencer carried much responsibility as a role model and national ambassador as women’s boxing made its official debut on the Olympic program.
 Training out of the Windsor Amateur Boxing Club under the renowned tutelage of Olympic coach Charlie Stewart, Spencer is a proud Ojibway athlete originally from the Cape Croker First Nation.